 Contrary to common knowledge, Afrikaans was not a replacement for English but an additional language used in equal proportions, not forced from a perspective of arrogance but rather to enable the prospective job applicants to be better qualified in the eyes of the predominantly white employers who were themselves either Afrikaans or English.
 White schools had adopted this model of bilingual education too.

-The demonstrations were mostly peaceful until 4pm when adults were bussed in and reportedly inebriated.
-A group of officers was surrounded by rock throwing mob who killed a police dog and the panicked and fired upon them, wounding Hector Pieterson who later died of his wounds and the iconic image that shocked the world was published in Newspapers and shown on television as the symbol of the uprising.
+The demonstrations were mostly peaceful until 4 pm when adults were bussed in and reportedly inebriated.
+A group of officers was surrounded by a rock-throwing mob who killed a police dog and the panicked and fired upon them, wounding Hector Pieterson who later died of his wounds and the iconic image that shocked the world was published in Newspapers and shown on television as the symbol of the uprising.

-Amid the downplaying of the race of the officer who killed Hector and the supposed racial identification of the victim remain the facts that after the incident a police dog lay dead and one child was murdered by a police force sent by a White Nationalist government to subdue the rioters.
+Amid the downplaying of the race of the officer who killed Hector and the supposed racial identification of the victim remains the fact that after the incident a police dog lay dead and one child was murdered by a police force sent by a White Nationalist government to subdue the rioters.
 Corresponding to last year’s commemoration of youth day, a newspaper published an interview with the 82-year old photographer of the iconic picture, Mr. Nzima, who witnessed another death that day which could shed more light on the claim of propaganda.
-Mr. Nzima reported about a death of a policemen before Hector was shot and said,
+Mr. Nzima reported about the death of a policeman before Hector was shot and said,

 “Only one policeman remained.
 The children broke all the windows of his vehicle and dragged him from it.
 They cut his throat as if he were a goat and set him alight.
 All of that I photographed with my Pentax camera.”